 - 3. Moths and their caterpillars need fallen leaves, old stems and other plant debris, they also feed on the native plants we consider weeds and long grasses.

-- 4. Let parts of your garden grow wild and plant pollinator-friendly flowers around your bug hotel!
+- 4. Let parts of your garden grow wild and place pollinator-friendly flowers around your bug hotel!

-Bumblebees don’t sting and are desperate for a habitat.
+Bumblebees are desperate for a habitat.
 They are in decline and really need our help.

 or email: email@example.com